A Hundred Years of Excellence

 In 1918, Charles F. Roehrich returned from serving in WWI to found City Line Florist, but his connection to floral work had begun long before that.
 The Roehrich family had been growing plants on their farm since the 19th century, sending them off on the train to New York City.
 Charles decided to put his horticulture background to good use, borrowing a horse and wagon and creating a kind of flower pushcart.
 Many soldiers had not been as fortunate as he had, and the need for funeral and cemetery flowers was high.

 In the 1950s, Charles' son Robert (Bob) took over.
 Then came his children, Susan and Carl.
-Today, Nicole Palazzo marks the fourth generation of Roehrich's who have steered the shop through a century.
-She, like the rest of her family, was destined to work in the industry, all of them steeped in a culture of growing and sharing flowers.
-Nicole remembers her grandfather designing with them on the main bench.
-He was then and remains now the face of the store, the one who solidly established City Line's legacy.
+Today, Nicole Palazzo and Carl Roehrich II mark the fourth generation of Roehrich's who have steered the shop through a century.
+Like the rest of their family, they were destined to work in the industry, all of them steeped in a culture of growing and sharing flowers.
+Nicole and Carl remember their grandfather designing with them on the main bench and growing cut flowers in the greenhouses and fields.
+Bob was then and remains now the face of the store, the one who solidly established City Line's legacy.

 After 57 years in Bridgeport, City Line Florist has made its home in Trumbull for almost as long.
 Situated in a renovated barn with roots as old as America's, the Roehrich family greets the same customers who have been coming for generations and happily welcomes the new ones.